 - Until October 2016, the District had very minimal financial activity since it was formed in June 2003 as a "taxing" district in a four-district restructuring of the original Forest Lakes Metropolitan District, which had been in existence since 1985.
-In October 2020 the District issued \$8.330 million of limited tax general obligation bonds in order to reimburse some of the past obligations undertaken by Forest Lakes Metropolitan District (FLMD) to provide water, sewer, drainage and park and landscaping infrastructure for the benefit of the residents of the Forest Lakes development. - The District used the net proceeds from the 2016 bond issue to partially defease the outstanding 1987B Bond Anticipation Note (BAN) obligations.
+In October the District issued \$8.330 million of limited tax general obligation bonds in order to reimburse some of the past obligations undertaken by Forest Lakes Metropolitan District (FLMD) to provide water, sewer, drainage and park and landscaping infrastructure for the benefit of the residents of the Forest Lakes development. - The District used the net proceeds from the 2016 bond issue to partially defease the outstanding 1987B Bond Anticipation Note (BAN) obligations.
 After proving for issuance expenses and the creation of both a Bond Fund (capitalized interest) and a Bond Reserve Fund, the remaining proceeds of \$6,692,861 were transferred to the Paying Agent on behalf of FLMD to partially defease the 1987B BAN obligations of FLMD. - The District has been collecting a \$5,000 per lot Facilities Development Fee since September 2016.
 These revenues along with the debt service portion of the certified property tax and a proportionate share of the specific ownership tax were pledged to the repayment of the 2016 bonds.
 These revenues were remitted to the bond issue Trustee monthly and, per the terms of the Indenture of Trust, were deposited into either the Bond Fund or the Surplus Fund for the bonds.
 Since all lots within the Pinon Pines District had been sold by the end of 2019, no further Facilities Development Fees have been collected. - As of September 23, 2020, the District closed on a transaction with BBVA Bank to advance refund the outstanding 2016 Limited Tax General Obligation Bonds using available cash with the District and the 2016 Bond Trustee and the proceeds of a Loan from BBVA Bank of \$7,580,000.
 Since the 2016 bonds are not callable until December 2021, the BBVA Loan was initially taxable at an interest rate of 3.26% and then converted to a tax exempt loan at an interest rate of 2.58%.
 The initial loan term is 15 years with a balloon payment at maturity that will be refinanced to a 2046 final maturity.
 The Loan proceeds and available cash were deposited into an escrow account with UMB Bank that was used to call the 2016 Bonds in December 2021.
-This refunding allowed the District to reduce the debt service mill levy from 44.531 mills in 2020 to 31.500 mills in 2021 and thereafter. - As of the close of the current fiscal year, the District held \$54,395 in its checking account and \$97,670 in a revenue account with BBVA Bank for future loan payments. - The District made an interest only payment on the 2020 BBVA Loan on June 1st of \$95,718 and a December 1st interest payment on the 2020 Loan of \$95,718; a \$190,000 principal payment on the 2020 Loan was also made on December 1st.
+This refunding allowed the District to reduce the debt service mill levy from 44.531 mills in 2020 to 31.500 mills in 2021, 2022 and 2023.
+In 2024 because of the large increase in AV, the mill levy was reduced to 20.500 mills and raised slightly to 22.500 for 2025. - As of the close of the current fiscal year, the District held \$10,662 in its checking account and \$130,739 in a revenue account with BBVA Bank for future loan payments. - The District made an interest only payment on the 2020 BBVA Loan on June 1st of \$90,816 and a December 1st interest payment on the 2020 Loan of \$90,816; a \$205,000 principal payment on the 2020 Loan was also made on December 1st.

-The District does carry liability insurance through the Colorado Special District Association insurance pool.
-To the extent revenues permit, the District does reimburse FLMD for the administrative, legal and management services provided on its behalf.
+• The District carries liability insurance through the Colorado Special District Association insurance pool.
+To the extent revenues permit, the District reimburses Forest Lakes Metropolitan District (FLMD) for the administrative, legal and management services provided on its behalf.